 Please visit our "Services" page for our latest rescues ready for adoption.
 They are eager to meet you and your family, so please contact us to arrange a visit.
 Adoption applications are available by calling or emailing us.

-Kiara is one of the millions of pets that end up in shelters each year.
+Kiara is one of the millions of pets that have ended up in shelters each year.
 She was scheduled to be euthanized in July 2015 with no hope for adoption until her rescue by HEART.

 Kiara's story now has a happy ending ... or rather a wonderful new beginning!